 And this is only the effect of the first two axial modes of one dimension we’re talking about!
 Imagine what happens when you add in a third axial mode [Fig. 3].
 Now imagine what happens when you add in axial modes from the other two dimensions.
 Wait, don’t imagine it; calculate it.

 Calculate the fundamental axial modes for each of the three dimensions of your room using the formula 1130 / 2L = f.
 Multiply each of those three frequencies by 2 through 8 to figure out the first eight multiples of each axial mode.
 (We’re only concerned with the first eight multiples because above 300–400 Hz, standing waves have less of a destructive influence on sound.)

 You should wind up with a list (or a table, or a graph, if you’re industrious) of 24 frequencies.
 Yep, there’s a standing wave at each one of those frequencies.
 But don’t panic yet.
 If they’re fairly evenly spread out, you got lucky, and you should put down this magazine and go make some music now!
 Howev, if any of those standing waves are within 5 Hz of each other, these will be problem areas in your room’s frequency response.

 My particular room

-The control room I used when writing this article was 12′ x 10′ x 8′.
-Plotting the axial modes indicated potential problems around 141 Hz (the second multiple of the 8′ dimension is 141.3, and the third multiple of the 12′ dimension is 141.2…for all practical purposes those numbers are identical).
+The control room I use as an example is 12′ x 10′ x 8′.
+Plotting the axial modes indicates potential problems around 141 Hz (the second multiple of the 8′ dimension is 141.3, and the third multiple of the 12′ dimension is 141.2… for all practical purposes those numbers are identical).
 It also pointed to the likelihood of serious problems at 282.5 Hz: the fourth multiple of the 8′ dimension, the sixth multiple of the 12′ dimension, and the fifth multiple of the 10′ dimension all come to exactly that number!

 Forewarned is forearmed